MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-entire-sqlserver-slow.md

   - Exclude data folders from anti-virus scanning and have filter driver issues corrected by software vendors to prevent an impact on I/O performance.

 - Other application(s): Another application on the same machine with SQL Server can saturate the I/O path with excessive read or write requests.
-This situation might push the I/O subsystem beyond capacity limits and cause I/O slowness for SQL Server.
+This situation may push the I/O subsystem beyond capacity limits and cause I/O slowness for SQL Server.
 Identify the application and tune it or move it elsewhere to eliminate its effect on the I/O stack.
-This problem might arise from other applications that are shared by this SQL Server machine and other machines that run on the same SAN.
+This problem issue can be caused by other applications running on other machines but sharing the same SAN with this SQL Server machine.
 Work with your SAN administrator to balance I/O traffic (see [Check for hardware issues](#check-for-hardware-issues)).

 For detailed troubleshooting of I/O-related issues with SQL Server, see [Troubleshoot slow SQL Server performance caused by I/O issues](../performance/troubleshoot-sql-io-performance.md).